 HTTPolice uses libraries (lxml and brotlipy) that include binary CPython extensions.
 You probably want precompiled versions of these extensions, and to get them, you may need specific versions of Python, lxml and brotlipy.

-For example, at the time of writing, you can install Python 3.5 (not 3.6) and then simply do:
+For example, at the time of writing, you can install Python 3.6 and then simply do:

 '''

-C:\Users\Vasiliy\...\Python35>Scripts\pip install HTTPolice
+C:\Users\Vasiliy\...\Python36>Scripts\pip install HTTPolice

 '''

 Check that the installation was successful: